 Species associated with Eriogonum diatomaceum include Atriplex confertifolia (shadscale), Stanleya pinnata var. pinnata (princes plume), Sarcobatus baileyi (Bailey's greasewood), and Picrothamnus desertorum (bud-sage) (Reveal et al. 2002, p.
 88).
 Eriogonum diatomaceum is generally found on sparsely vegetated sites where competition with other species for light and moisture is minimal or absent.
-This species has not been found in any other habitat or soil type (Reynolds 2001, Table 4).
+This species has not been found in any other habitat or soil type (Reynolds 2001, Table 4, Appendix 1, p.
+6).

-Eriogonum diatomaceum likely begins flowering in April or May, depending on timing of changes in temperature and precipitation events.
-Plants were observed in full flower in the second week of June for two consecutive years and continued to flower into September; fruits probably mature within a month of flowering, between the end of June and late October (Reynolds 2001, p.
+Eriogonum diatomaceum breaks dormancy in early spring and can flower as early as April or May, depending on timing of changes in temperature and precipitation events.
+Plants were observed in full flower in the second week of June for two consecutive years and continued to flower into September; fruits probably mature within a month of flowering, between the end of June and mid-November (BLM 2006, p.
+11; Reynolds 2001, p.
 100).
-No studies have been conducted on the reproductive biology of Eriogonum diatomaceum but most species of Eriogonum are thought to rely on insect-mediated pollen exchange (Morefield 1996); a variety of flying insects were observed in the field as potential pollinators and were collected for identification (Reynolds 2001, p.
+Older mature plants comprise roughly 77 percent of the living individuals with 5 percent of the total individuals being seedlings, a size class distribution that appears typical for long-lived perennials in an arid environment (BLM 2006, p.
+11).
+No studies have been conducted on the reproductive biology of E. diatomaceum, but most species of Eriogonum are thought to rely on insect-mediated pollen exchange (Morefield 1996, p.
+23); a variety of flying insects were observed in the field as potential pollinators and were collected for identification (Reynolds 2001, p.
 2).

 Historical Range/Distribution.
 Eriogonum diatomaceum is now known from two locations.
-The type locality at Churchill narrows includes 15 discrete occurrences over an area of approximately 97 acres (ac) (39.3 hectares (ha)) in the Churchill Narrows area.
-These occurrences are all on lands managed by the Bureau of Land Management (BLM).
-All but one of these occurrences are small, ranging from 1.5 to 12 ac (0.6 to 4.9 ha), with the other occurrence covering about 40 ac (16 ha) (Reynolds 2001, Table 1).
-No size data is available on the newly discovered site, but it is thought to be a small, single occurrence located on both BLM and private land in the vicinity of an active mining operation (D. Tonenna, pers. comm.
-2007)
+The type locality at Churchill Narrows comprises a single population with 16 discrete patches (BLM 2008, pp. 3-19).
+The patches occupy a total area of approximately 97 acres (ac) (39.3 hectares (ha)) in the Churchill Narrows area (Reynolds 2001, Table 1, Appendix 1, p.
+1).
+These occurrences are all on lands managed by the BLM.
+All but one of these occurrences are small, ranging from 1.5 to 12 ac (0.6 to 4.9 ha), with the other occurrence covering about 40 ac (16 ha) (Reynolds 2001, Table 1, Appendix 1, p.
+1).
+A new site was reported in 2007 on diatomaceous earth deposits about 25 mi (15 km) northwest of the known locality; no size data is available on the newly discovered site, but it is thought to be a small, single occurrence located on both BLM and private land in the vicinity of an active mining operation (Tonenna 2007).

-Over 5,000 ac (2,023) ha of potentially suitable habitat have been surveyed for this species in the Lyon County portions of the Pine Nut Mountains, Virginia Range, and Desert Mountains (Reynolds 2001, p.
+Over 5,000 ac (2,023 ha) of potentially suitable habitat have been surveyed for this species in the Lyon County portions of the Pine Nut Mountains, Virginia Range, and Desert Mountains (Reynolds 2001, p.
 7).
 The recent discovery of a new population suggests that other undiscovered populations may still exist.

 Current Range/Distribution.
-The Churchill Narrows buckwheat was only recently described and its current range is the same as described under the previous section.
+Eriogonum diatomaceum was only recently described and its current range is the same as described under the previous section.
 The newly located occurrence is adjacent to a diatomite mining operation that has been in existence for many decades and it is possible that it was once more extensive.